Mrityunjay154/Payment_Form/README.md

 # Payment_Form
-This project is related to a website which offers payment gateway.
+This project is related to a website which offers payment gateway for theusers.
 The Project is created by using HTML and CSS.